oskarrough/slaytheweb/README.md

 Once the draw pile is empty, and you attempt to draw, the discard pile is reshuffled into the draw pile.

+Cards also have a `target` property to suggest which targets the card should affect.
+Targets include `player`, `enemyX` (where x is the monster's index, starting from 0) and `all enemies`.

 ### Powers

 Cards can apply "powers".
 A power is a status effect or aura that usually lasts one or more turns.
 It can target the player, a monster or all enemies.
 A power could do literally anything, but an example is the "Vulnerable" power, which makes the target take 50% more damage for two turns.

+As an example, setting `state.player.powers.weak = 5`, indicates that the player should be considered weak for five turns.
+Powers decrease by one stack per turn.

 ### The player